Skip to content

 Adequate

 PaymentIQ is the payment orchestration platform and hosted cashier that much of the iGaming industry has quietly standardized on since the mid-2010s.
-Built by Stockholm venture studio Devcode (the product dates to 2011 per Worldline's own materials, the legal entity to January 2014), it passed through Bambora in 2017, Ingenico later that year, and Worldline from October 2020, before Swedish private equity firm Incore Invest carved it out as a standalone company on March 2, 2026 at roughly €160M enterprise value.
+Built by Stockholm venture studio Devcode (Worldline dated the product to 2011, the legal entity to January 2014), it passed through Bambora in 2017, Ingenico later that year, and Worldline from October 2020, before Swedish private equity firm Incore Invest carved it out as a standalone company on March 2, 2026 at roughly €160M enterprise value.
 The pitch has not changed in a decade: integrate once, and PaymentIQ handles PSP connectivity across 260+ payment providers, routing, retries, and the player-facing cashier.
 It is deliberately not a merchant of record and not an acquirer; operators sign direct agreements with each PSP, and PaymentIQ never touches the money.
-The client evidence is a homepage logo wall that reads like an operator census: Betsson, Stake, Roobet, 22bet, NordicBet, Paf, Wildz, SkyCity, with Casumo, LeoVegas and Mr Green in the Devcode-era archives.
+The client evidence is a logo wall that reads like an operator census: Betsson, Stake, Roobet, 22bet, NordicBet, Paf, Wildz, SkyCity, with Casumo, LeoVegas and Mr Green in the Devcode-era archives.
 Almost all of it is the provider's own claim rather than press-confirmed, which is worth knowing even if the ecosystem signals (Malta job ads requiring PaymentIQ experience, agencies selling PaymentIQ management as a service, an npm cashier package at 34,590 weekly downloads) say the footprint is real.
-The catch is opacity: no published pricing anywhere, login-gated documentation, and connector counts that trace to Worldline-era pages rather than the current site.
+The catch is opacity: no published pricing anywhere, login-gated documentation, and connector counts that date to the Worldline era rather than anything PaymentIQ stands behind today.
 FY2024 revenue was 644 million SEK, about €56M.

 Quick Info